9-9-9-9/Bit-Heroes-bot/README.md

 | Windows 10 x64 | Work perfectly |
 | Windows 7 x64 (on Virtual Box) | Work perfectly |
 | MacOS 10.14 High Sierra | Bot functions not work, only mini-client works |

+### Windows users
+If you want to pass parameters/flags to program, you have to edit the `*.bat` files manually

+For example if you want to use the feature `--exit=X` on the ReRun function, you have to edit the `rerun.bat` file, modify content
+- from `java -jar BitHeroes rerun`
+- to `java -jar BitHeroes rerun --exit=1800` if you want to stop after 1800 seconds
+- or to `java -jar BitHeroes rerun 30 --exit=1800` if you want to stop after 30 times ReRun or 1800 seconds, depends on what condition completed first

+and then save the file

 ### MacOS users
 1. From MacOS 10.13+, java.awt.Robot class of Java can not do mouse and keyboard interaction, thus none of bot functions will work